-- You want to install another doorbell to a side or back door.
+- You want to install another doorbell at a side or back door.

-In this case, the easiest thing to do is to install your doorbell to run on battery alone.
-That way you don’t have to contact an electrician to rewire the doorbell system of your home.
+In this case, the easiest thing to do is to install your doorbell to run wirelessly.
+That way you don't have to contact an electrician to rewire the doorbell system of your home.

 Choose wired installation

 Important: To help prolong the life of your doorbell's battery, it will only charge to 75% if the doorbell is wired to the doorbell system.
 Before you install your doorbell, you can use the USB cable to charge the battery above 75%.
 However, after the doorbell is wired to the system, the battery will drop down to 75% and stay at that level or below.